-(also known as: false dichotomy*, the either-or fallacy, either-or reasoning, fallacy of false choice, fallacy of false alternatives, black-and-white thinking, the fallacy of exhaustive hypotheses, bifurcation, excluded middle, no middle ground, polarization)
+(also known as: all-or-nothing fallacy, false dichotomy*, the either-or fallacy, either-or reasoning, fallacy of false choice, fallacy of false alternatives, black-and-white thinking, the fallacy of exhaustive hypotheses, bifurcation, excluded middle, no middle ground, polarization)

 Description: When only two choices are presented yet more exist, or a spectrum of possible choices exists between two extremes.
 False dilemmas are usually characterized by “either this or that” language, but can also be characterized by omissions of choices.
 Another variety is the false trilemma, which is when three choices are presented when more exist.

 Example (two choices):